kb-dk/doms-client/GuiArchitecture.md

 The final transformation of the SDO tree to the Doms XML is carried out in the method SDOParsedXmlDocumentImpl.dumpToString().
 In theory, this operation could be carried out using SDO API methods alone.
-However in practice this produces an XML output which is different from the input - it adds empty elements wherever possible.
-The dumpToString() method therefore includes an additional pre-processing step which removes all the empty elements which were absent in the original parsed XML.
+However in practice this produces an XML output which is different from the input because it includes all the empty placeholder elements we added when creating the SDO and SDO-DOC trees.
+ The dumpToString() method
+therefore includes an additional pre-processing step which removes all the empty elements which were absent in the original parsed XML.